delta-io/delta-rs/docs/how-delta-lake-works/delta-lake-acid-transactions.md

 Delta Lake supports transactions which provide necessary reliability guarantees for production data systems.

-Data lakes don’t provide transactions and this can cause nasty bugs and a bad user experience.
+Vanilla data lakes don’t provide transactions and this can cause nasty bugs and a bad user experience.
 Let’s look at a couple of scenarios when the lack of transactions cause a poor user experience:

 * While running a compaction operation on a data lake, newly compacted “right sized” files are added before the small files are deleted.
 If you read the data lake while this operation is running, you will see duplicate data.
 * While writing to a data lake, a job might fail, which leaves behind partially written files.
 These files are corrupt, which means that the data lake cannot be read until the corrupt files are manually removed.